 As a result, your IT infrastructure also protects your business from consequential damage such as interrupted processes, workflows or loss of data.

-Instead, with a 3-phase UPS, you generate an even load distribution and a permanently secure supply for your networks.
+Instead, with this UPS, you generate an even load distribution and a permanently secure supply for your networks.
 Thanks to its compact design, such a device takes up little space, but is highly efficient, especially with high current loads.

 If you are not yet using a UPS system, it is high time to change this.
 However, you should obtain sufficient information before integrating one.
 Because like every part of a functioning IT infrastructure, the use of such a device should also be planned.